-Praised for his "power, speed and finesse of artists twice his age" (Tribune Star), 19 year-old Elliot Wuu is a rising star in becoming an exceptional young artist.
-First Prize winner in the 2015 Hilton Head International Piano Competition for Young Artist and a Young Scholar alumnus of the Lang Lang International Music Foundation, Wuu has captured audiences with colorful tones, sensitive musicality and emotional depth in his music.
-Wuu is recently named a 2018 Gilmore Young Artist, one of the most prestigious award bestowed every two years to two young pianists up to 22 years old.
+Praised for his "power, speed and finesse of artists twice his age" (Tribune Star), 19 year-old Young Steinway Artist Elliot Wuu is a rising star in becoming an exceptional pianist.
+First Prize winner in the 2015 Hilton Head International Piano Competition for Young Artist, and a Young Scholar alumnus of the Lang Lang International Music Foundation, Wuu has captured audiences with colorful tones, sensitive musicality and emotional depth in his music.
+Wuu named a 2018 Gilmore Young Artist, one of the most prestigious award bestowed every two years to two young pianists up to 22 years old.

 In the recent years, Wuu has won numerous state, national and international competitions and performed across the globe.
 In addition to his success at Hilton Head, in 2015, Wuu won Second Prize and special Schubert Prize in the International e-Piano Junior Competition, Third Prize and special Mozart Prize in the Cleveland International Piano Competition for the Young Artists, Second Prize and the Best Performance award of a composition by Russian Composers in the Bösendorfer and Yamaha USASU International Piano Competition.
 Wuu has been named the 2016-2021 MTAC Young Artist Guild (YAG) member, the highest honor awarded to California music students.
 Wuu was also the winner of 2017 National YoungArts Competition.